golangkorea/golang-spec/en/Expressions/composite_literals.md

 For array and slice literals the following rules apply:

   * Each element has an associated integer index marking its position in the array.
   * An element with a key uses the key as its index.
-The key must be a non-negative constant representable by a value of type <code>int</code>; and if it is typed it must be of integer type.
+The key must be a non-negative constant representable by a value of type `int`; and if it is typed it must be of integer type.
   * An element without a key uses the previous element's index plus one.
 If the first element has no key, its index is zero.

 [Taking the address](/Expressions/address_operators.html) of a composite literal generates a pointer to a unique [variable](/Variables/) initialized with the literal's value.